 When you are reading to your children, you’ll notice that they’ll definitely catch some words out of the text, and even remember them almost perfectly.
 This increases their word capacity and vocabulary.
 Educate your children to love reading on their own.
 Give them a couple of different books of one or two genres, and ask their opinions.

-It’s important to remember that writing can be as difficult a subject to teach and assess as it is to learn.
-You, as a parent, need a lot of patience while teaching your children.
+It’s true – writing can be as difficult a subject to teach and assess as it is to learn and for this reason, you, as a parent, need a lot of patience while teaching your children.
 Remember to enjoy your time together and build a stronger rapport with your kids.
 This is where parent involvement can make a big difference to their learning outcomes.